vosmol/lab_react/README.md

 - Packages - source code
   - General - standard React features
-    - Hooks (useReducer)
+    - Hooks 🟨
-    - Suspense - lazy + suspended fetch
+    - Suspense - lazy + suspended fetch ✅
-    - Context
+    - Context 🟨
     - Dom - react-dom
     - Other - rest of the features not included in other sections
     - Classes